nus-cs2103-AY2122S2/tp/docs/UserGuide.md

 If your changes to the data file makes its format invalid, AddressBook will discard all data and start with an empty data file at the next run.
 </div>

+### Viewing pets’ pick-up and drop-off time: `time`

+Views pets’ pick-up and drop-off time

+Format: `time INDEX`

+* Views pick-up and drop-off time of the pet at the specified `INDEX`.
+* The index refers to the index number shown in the displayed getId list.
+* The index **must be a positive integer** 1, 2, 3, …​

+Examples:
+* `time 12 returns pet 12’s pickup and dropoff times.`

+### Deleting a pet: `delete`

+Deletes the specified pet from the address book.

+Format: `delete INDEX`

+* Deletes the pet at the specified `INDEX`.
+* The index refers to the index number shown in the displayed getId list.
+* The index **must be a positive integer** 1, 2, 3, …​

+Examples:
+* `getId PeePee followed by delete 2 deletes the 2nd pet in the address book.`

 ### Archiving data files `[coming in v2.0]`

 _Details coming soon ..._